 Lemon is an acidic substance, though many people believe it can help to reduce acid reflux.
-Does it work, and is it safe?
+However, there is no research to verify this theory.

 Many people are interested in home remedies to relieve the symptoms of acid reflux.
 In this article, we look at the evidence for lemon water.

 According to a 2012 review, lemon juice has a history of use in Eastern and Western practices to aid digestion and gastrointestinal issues, including acid reflux.

 However, there is no research to suggest that it works.
 In fact, because of its acidity, lemon juice could make acid reflux worse.